Kushargs/kushargs.github.io/index.md

 Before this, I was fortunate to spend time at Microsoft Research, where I worked with [Nishanth Chandran](https://www.microsoft.com/en-us/research/people/nichandr/) on applying cryptography to enable secure inference for large language models.

-I completed my Master’s at IIIT Hyderabad, where I explored quantum algorithms for intermediate-term quantum devices, advised by [Shantanav Chakraborty](https://sites.google.com/view/shchakra) and [Subhadip Mitra](https://sites.google.com/site/subhadipmitra/).
+I completed my Master's at IIIT Hyderabad, where I explored quantum algorithms for intermediate-term quantum devices, advised by [Shantanav Chakraborty](https://sites.google.com/view/shchakra) and [Subhadip Mitra](https://sites.google.com/site/subhadipmitra/).

 ## Publications

 {% for pub in site.data.publications %}